How do I get a graduate / entry-level job in books and publishing?

 No, you don't need to have a degree in English.
 Employers will be most interested in the skills you will bring to the role, and your enthusiasm for working in the industry, rather than what subject you studied.

 Not all entry-level jobs in publishing require a degree of any kind – you'll find some job ads specify that you'll need a degree, while other job ads won't include this as a requirement.
-For example, Penguin Random House removed the requirement for a degree for all of their entry-level jobs in 2016, and you won't need a degree to apply for an entry-level role at Bloomsbury either.

 If you're looking to get into a specialist area of publishing, such as science or law, then it can be helpful to have a degree in the relevant area – some job ads will specify this as a requirement.